Rock ‘n’ Roller Coaster Starring Aerosmith

 • Rock ‘n’ Roller Coaster Starring Aerosmith features five “stretch limos,” four of which operate at a time.
 The five limos have distinct license plates: “1QKLIMO,” “UGOBABE,” “BUHBYE,” “H8TRFFC,” and “2FAST4U.”

-• Rock ‘n’ Roller Coaster commences in exhilarating fashion with the “limos” launching from zero to 60 miles-per-hour in 2.8 seconds.
-The launch is explained through a stop light momentarily halting traffic.
+• Rock ‘n’ Roller Coaster commences in exhilarating fashion with the “limos” launching from zero to 60 miles per hour in 2.8 seconds.
+A stop light with a countdown prefaces the launch.

-• Riders encounter numerous illuminated icons, including freeway markers, the Hollywood Sign, buildings, palm trees, and a donut, during the course of the coaster.
+• Riders encounter numerous illuminated icons, including freeway markers, the Hollywood Sign, buildings, palm trees, and a donut, during the coaster.

 • Riders pull 4.5 g’s between the coaster’s launch and first inversion, more g’s than an astronaut endures during a shuttle launch.
-Rock ‘n’ Roller Coaster’s preshow recording studio is owned by “G-Force Records.”
+“G-Force Records” owns Rock ‘n’ Roller Coaster’s preshow recording studio.

-• Paris’ version of Rock ‘n’ Roller Coaster Starring Aerosmith differs from Florida’s version.
+• Disneyland Paris’ version of Rock ‘n’ Roller Coaster Starring Aerosmith differs from Florida’s version.
 In Paris, rather than being transported to a concert in stretch limousines, guests become part of an Aerosmith concert in vehicles called “SoundTrackers.”
-The unique backstories notwithstanding, the coaster tracks are identical.

 Hidden Mickeys: